slowfastai/limit-of-Absolute-Zero-Reasoner/README.md

 This small experiment was a first step for me in trying to understand that question a bit better.

-If you’ve tried something similar, or have thoughts on this topic, I’d love to hear from you.
+If you've tried something similar, or have thoughts on this topic, I'd love to hear from you.